Hormone Replacement Therapy – Dallas, TX

 In general, you should be tested for an underactive thyroid if you're feeling increasingly tired, have dry skin, constipation, or experience unexplained weight gain.

 The diagnosis of hypothyroidism will be based on your symptoms and the results of blood tests that measure the level of TSH and the thyroid hormone, thyroxine.
-A low level of thyroxine and high level of TSH indicates an underactive thyroid.
+A low level of thyroxine and a high level of TSH indicates an underactive thyroid.
 That's because your pituitary gland produces more TSH in an effort to stimulate your thyroid gland to make more thyroid hormone.
 We will interpret your blood tests and make treatment recommendations.

 The treatment of hypothyroidism usually involves a patient taking an oral thyroid hormone supplement.
 This approach is usually simple, safe, and effective once the right dose is determined.